ionathanch/ionchypedia/programming/coq-tips.rst

 Contains functions for decomposing and recomposing lambdas, products, and arities.

+Pretyping
+"""""""""
+* :ocaml:`search_guard`: Guard-checking entry point for fixpoints.
+  Used by other functions to "guess" the recursive indices of fixpoints.

 Other
 -----
 * If the dependencies of ``kernel/declarations.ml`` are changed, e.g. adding a new field to a variant in :ocaml:`Constr.constr`, changes may be needed in ``checker/values.ml``, e.g. in :ocaml:`Values.v_constr`.
 Failure to make the necessary changes may result in mysterious segfaults.
+* Changes to :ocaml:`Constr.constr` need to be reflected in the hashing functions in :ocaml:`Constr`.